 How is the SAI different from the EFC?

-Four significant changes distinguish the SAI formula from the old EFC formula: the SAI can now be negative (down to approximately -$1,500); the “number in college” divisor no longer reduces the parent contribution; family farms and small businesses are now reportable assets; and a new poverty-level pathway awards the maximum Pell Grant automatically to low-income families.
+Four significant changes distinguish the SAI formula from the old EFC formula: the SAI can now be negative (down to approximately -$1,500); the “number in college” divisor no longer reduces the parent contribution; the asset treatment of family farms and small businesses changed twice, and for 2026-27 they are excluded again; and a new poverty-guideline pathway awards the maximum Pell Grant automatically to low-income families.

 | Old EFC | New SAI (2024-25 and later) | |